 Though this may not be a major issue for all families, it is one to nip in the bud as soon as possible if it is occurring.
 Remember to keep things nice and calm on your side.
 And try to avoid getting pulled into the drama, emotional attacks and mud-slinging matches yourself!

 #5 – Letting the Ex Dictate Your Schedule

 Another less apparent unhealthy boundary is when your partner’s ex dictates your schedule!

-Perhaps she drops the kids off last-minute, is always late or early, or never gives you adequate time or a head’s up of plans?
+Perhaps she drops the kids off last-minute, is always late, or never gives you a head’s up of plans?
 Or, maybe she purposefully refuses to respect your plans?
 Or constantly expects your partner to cater to her schedule over and above them?

 Either way, it may be time to negotiate some healthier boundaries!
 Managing your own calendar can be quite a demanding task by itself.
 If the ex has unreasonable demands that always seem to push your plans out the window, it’s time to take your life back!

 Stepmomming isn’t easy, but it can be easier.